rocky3xr/docs/coinswap/consolidatingcoins.rst

 	If you haven't already enabled Coin Control then follow these steps:

 	* From the Rupaya Wallet, click on **Settings**, select **Options**, click on the **Wallet** tab and then click the check-box that says **Enable coin control features**.
-	* This feature will allow you to control your wallet inputs to optimize staking.
+	* This feature will allow you to control your wallet inputs, to verify that all coins are consolidated into a single input, to choose which inputs you send coins from, and to optimize staking.

 6. Click **Select/Deselect all** and ensure that all of the checkboxes are checked and that none of them are locked.